 In order for us to advise people on what they should and shouldn’t do when returning your lease car with damage, we go to a lot of trouble to find out exactly what happens after they have returned their cars and what charges they may have incurred and the costs involved.

 I can honestly say with a great deal of certainty that Lease Companies are not out there to get you or make extra charges for things that just wasn’t there.

-That’s not to say we haven’t seen disputes and leassees unhappy with the recharges, it’s very difficult to comment on every individual situation, but I have helped return somewhere between 1500 and 2500 cars cars over the years.
-I am also a BVLRA a trained inspector in other words I’ve got the certificate as well so I do know the standard for acceptable fair wear and tear inside out.
+That’s not to say we haven’t seen disputes and leassees unhappy with the recharges, it’s very difficult to comment on every individual situation, but I have helped return somewhere between 1500 and 2500 cars over the years.
+I am also a BVLRA a trained inspector, in other words I’ve got the certificate as well, so I do know the standard for acceptable fair wear and tear inside out.
 If I had to be honest I think most people don’t really know their cars, they think they are aware of all the damage and wear because they use their car every day, but are they really looking?
-I say to people, if your regularly out there cleaning your own car every weekend then you may have a good chance of knowing your car.
+I say to people, if you're regularly out there cleaning your own car every weekend, then you may have a good chance of knowing your car.

 Don't be surprised - be prepared.